The topic of a succulent ground cover is an interesting one.

 It does very well planted in full sun and is extremely tolerant of intense heat.

-Even so, it is also quite cold tolerant and can survive temperatures as low as -20° degrees Fahrenheit (-29° C).
+Even so, it is also quite cold tolerant and can survive temperatures as low as -20° degrees Fahrenheit (-29° Celsius).

-Parry’s agave grows to be about a foot high and may spread as wide as 3’ feet.
+Parry’s agave grows about a foot high and may spread as wide as 3’ feet.

 Blue Glow Agave